FAQs

 Students who want their test scores considered for EA or ED admission must choose to do so by the application deadline, then have until November 22 to self-report their new scores in their applicant portal.

-For applicants submitting test scores, has been the Office of Admission’s long-standing policy to consider the best test scores submitted by applicants.
+For applicants submitting test scores, it has been the Office of Admission’s long-standing policy to consider the best test scores submitted by applicants.
 We use the top score from each SAT section across all administrations of the same exam.
 We hope you will submit all of your scores knowing that we will recombine the sections to get the best possible set of scores.
 If reporting an ACT score, report the composite and sub-scores as they appear on your official score report without any recalculation.

 If you are selected as a QuestBridge Finalist (by QuestBridge) and wish to rank UVA as one of your college choices, your QuestBridge application will be forwarded to UVA’s Office of Undergraduate Admission.
 In addition to the QuestBridge application, however, there are a few other things we’ll need (like the UVA Supplement available through our online portal and your official high school transcript).